bitwiseworks/python-os2/Doc/library/tarfile.rst

 .. data:: DEFAULT_FORMAT

    The default format for creating archives.
-This is currently :const:`GNU_FORMAT`.
+This is currently :const:`PAX_FORMAT`.

-The following variables are available on module level:

-.. data:: ENCODING
+   .. versionchanged:: 3.8

-   The default character encoding i.e. the value from either :func:`sys.getfilesystemencoding` or :func:`sys.getdefaultencoding`.
+      The default format for new archives was changed to :const:`PAX_FORMAT` from :const:`GNU_FORMAT`.

 .. seealso::